 Resource attributes render the characteristics that identify the information asset.
-In the online banking example directly above, the resource most likely is your “debit account=<your account number>”, in a document management system, attributes typically correspond to the metadata or tags entered when the document is checked-in, in eHealth applications the resource is probably a part of the health record identified by the patient ID etc.
+In the online banking example directly above, the resource most likely is your “debit account=<your account number>”, in a document management system, attributes typically correspond to the metadata or tags entered when the document is checked-in, in eHealth applications the resource is probably a part of the health record identified by the patient ID, etc.

 - The environment identifying the context in which access is requested.

-Common environment attributes are related to the current time and location from where access is requested, to the type of communication channel, such as protocol or encryption strength, or client type (PC, smart phone, etc.).
+Common environment attributes are related to the current time and location from where access is requested, to the type of communication channels, such as protocol or encryption strength, or client type (PC, smartphone, etc.).
 Authentication strength may also be relevant to authorization.
 Context data can principally be of any type that is relevant to consider to minimize risks or to plan precautions: the number of transactions already made in the last 24 hours, normal user behavior patterns, relations to a third party, availability of related legal contracts, etc.